waxpancake/thinkup-launcher/README.md

 ## Installation

 Requires PHP 5.

-Drop in a directory on your webserver, and edit config.php to point to your directory name.
+Drop in a directory on your webserver, and copy config.inc.php.sample to config.inc.php.
+Edit config.inc.php to point to the full directory name.
 The rest should just work.

 ## What It Does